How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 Essential Research Tools for 2025

-These tools will help you conduct thorough research efficiently and effectively.
+These tools can help you conduct thorough research efficiently, though they should complement rather than replace critical thinking and independent analysis.

-Market Data CoinGecko, CoinMarketCap Price, market cap, volume, listings
+Market Data CoinGecko, CoinMarketCap Price, market cap, volume, and listing information

-On-Chain Analytics Glassnode, Nansen, Dune Analytics Wallet activity, holder distribution
+On-Chain Analytics Glassnode, Dune Analytics Wallet activity, holder distribution, and on-chain metrics

-Code Analysis GitHub, GitLab Development activity, code quality
+Code Analysis GitHub, code repositories Development activity, commit frequency, contributor diversity

 How to Use These Tools Effectively

-• Track developer activity: Regular commits indicate active development
+• Track development activity: Regular commits and community engagement indicate active development

-• Use multiple sources: Don't rely on a single tool or data source
+• Use multiple perspectives: Don't rely on a single tool or data source for critical decisions

 Analyze Charts with TradingView